List of recurring characters in The Suite Life of Zack & Cody: Chef Paolo

 Chef Paolo (played by Jerry Kernion) is an Italian-American chef of the Tipton, seen in three episodes: "Heck's Kitchen", "Health and Fitness", and "Foiled Again".
 He is easily very insulted when people dislike his cooking.
 He is specialized in Italian food.
 Paolo enjoys eating, and bacon bits were found in his blood during a cholesterol test.
 Cody helped Chef Paolo overcome his eating issues in the episode "Health and Fitness".
 He is close to Cody and refers to him as "my little protege", because of Cody's natural talent for cooking.
 Paolo has quit his job several times (mostly due to London insulting his food), but always returns eventually.
 He names almost all of his foods after himself, except for one named after Cody.

 Irene

 Irene (played by Sharon Jordan) is the concierge for the Tipton Hotel, Irene is usually seen working in the lobby.
 She has red curly hair.
 In "Boston Tea Party", she gets her first speaking part.
 On "That's So Suite Life of Hannah Montana", Irene told Raven that her flight had been cancelled, much to Raven's dismay.
 Irene sabotaged Maddie's traveling candy cart in "Nurse Zack", to which Maddie alludes to Irene not having very many speaking parts by replying, "It's always the quiet ones".
 In "Orchestra", her speaking role was expanded when she had to teach London how to do her job.
-On "Let Us Entertain You', Mr. Moseby thinks Irene is answering a phone call for their marathon, but she is actually answering a personal call.
+In "Let Us Entertain You", Mr. Moseby thinks Irene is answering a phone call for their telethon, but she is actually checking her messages.